 --Do I need to have majored in either English or Creative Writing in order to gain admission to your program?

 No. In fact, many of our students come from areas other than English or Creative Writing.
-Our program, however, has a strong literature component and our students teach creative writing and composition (which invariably involves exploration and discussion of literary texts).
-So, we want to see evidence that prospective students can be successful in talking and writing about literature, both in the classes they take and the classes they teach.
+Even so, it's assumed that reading and knowledge of literature goes hand in hand with writing, and that those admitted to the program will bring with them a rich reading background and knowledge, and solid critical thinking skills.
+In addition, our program includes a strong literature component, and our students teach creative writing and composition (which invariably involves exploration and discussion of literary texts).
+So, we look for evidence that prospective students can be successful in talking and writing about literature, both in the classes they take and the classes they teach.

 --Will I ever be in classes with PhD students?